This post may contain affiliate links, view our disclosure policy.

 Are you looking for a road trip food list that includes the best road trip snacks and other food to bring on a road trip?

-Road trips are one of our favorite types of family vacations because they allow for awesome family bonding time.
-Road trips can range from being very budget-friendly to being out-of-this-world expensive if you do not plan ahead, however, especially when it comes to food.
+Road trips can range from being budget-friendly to out-of-this-world expensive if you do not plan ahead, especially when it comes to eating food.

-The temptation to grab a snack or a bag of candy at every gas station, as well as to eat out at restaurants or gorge on fast food, can really start to add up in terms of money and of wasted time.
+The temptation to grab a snack at every gas station, as well as to eat out at restaurants or gorge on fast food, can really start to add up in terms of money and wasted time.

 One way to save money and time while road tripping, however, is to bring your own food!

-By making a road trip food list and by packing fun road trip meals and snacks, you’ll have more options as you travel and will bypass having to stop as much.
+By making a road trip food list and packing fun road trip snacks, you’ll avoid having to stop and spend as much.

 Road Trip Food List: Breakfast

-As the most important meal of the day, luckily, having breakfast on the road is also the easiest meal to eat cold and on-the-go.
+As the most important meal of the day, luckily, having breakfast on the road is the easiest meal to eat cold and on the go.

-If your hotel doesn’t offer a free breakfast, or if breakfast falls within the hours of your long-haul car trip, plan ahead by bringing along these road trip food list items.
+If you decide to hit the road early, or if your hotel en route doesn’t offer a free breakfast, plan ahead by bringing along these simple road trip breakfast foods.